 Challenging behaviour describes a wide range of behaviours that people with learning, communication and other difficulties can show.
-It can be argued that anyone can show challenging behaviour.
+What is the link between challenging behaviour and disability?

 Challenging behaviour used to be described as ‘problem behaviour’ or ‘difficult behaviour’ or ‘socially unacceptable behaviour’.
-But in recent years, the term challenging behaviour has been used to reflect the fact that some of the behaviours are a challenge to us as professionals, teachers, carers and parents.
+But in recent years, the term challenging behaviour reflects the fact that some of the behaviours are a challenge to professionals, teachers, carers and parents.